AdamBouhmad/open-recipe-archive/README.md

 # Open Recipe Archive

-Building one of the largest open historical recipe corpora on GitHub.
+Building the largest open historical recipe corpora on GitHub

 ## What This Repo Is
 This repo contains 54,000+ historical public-domain recipes across more than thirty country shelves, plus regional and diaspora collections.
 It is a public export of a historical recipe corpus built from public-domain cookbooks and other copyright-safe sources.